Garrett Williams

-Garrett Williams (born June 1, 2001) is an American football cornerback for the Syracuse Orange.
+Garrett Alexander Williams (born June 1, 2001) is an American professional football cornerback for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Syracuse Orange.

-Early life and high school
+Early life

 Williams grew up in Harrisburg, North Carolina, and attended Hickory Ridge High School.
 He was rated a three-star recruit and committed to play college football at Syracuse University.

 College career

 Williams played in three games as a true freshman before redshirting the rest of the season.
 He became a starter going into his redshirt freshman season and was named honorable mention All-Atlantic Coast Conference (ACC) after making 64 tackles with a conference-leading 12 passes defended and two interceptions.
+He was also named to the Freshman All-American team by The Athletic.
 Williams again led the ACC with ten passes broken up and also had 52 tackles and five tackles for loss in 2021.
+Williams was elected captain in 2022 and made 36 tackles through seven games, had three total turnovers and one sack.

+Over the four years, Williams played 32 games, made 152 tackles, and had four interceptions, one of which was a pick-6 on Trevor Lawrence, his only pick-six at Clemson.

+Professional career

+The Arizona Cardinals selected Williams with the 72nd overall pick in the third round of the 2023 NFL draft.
+He began the 2023 season on the reserve/non-football injury list while he recovered from a torn ACL suffered in college.
+He was activated on October 21, 2023.
+As a rookie, he appeared in nine games and started six.
+He finished with 23 total tackles (19 solo), one interception and two passes defended.

+On September 17, 2025, Williams was placed on injured reserve due to a knee injury he suffered in the team's Week 2 victory over the Carolina Panthers.
+He was activated on November 3, ahead of the team's Week 9 matchup against the Arizona Cardinals.